-Domestic waste and refuse from camp activities, such as food waste, may be disposed of at a local licenced municipality landfill pending written approval from the landfill operator.
+Domestic waste and refuse from camp activities, such as food waste, may be disposed of at a licenced landfill pending written approval from the landfill operator.
 Any waste that is not accepted at a local licenced municipality landfill will be stored in appropriate containers at the camp location and transported outside of the NWT for proper disposal at an appropriate facility.

-The Hamlet of Fort Liard has confirmed that weekly waste pick up will be provided from North Work Camp Site Location Option 1 (Appendix D).
+The Hamlet of Fort Liard has confirmed that weekly waste pick up will be provided from the North work camp site (Appendix D).